amgc3/bookmarks-manager/README.md

 As an internet user, so that I see a list of websites that I use frequently, I would like to see a list of bookmarks.

+As an internet user, so that I can save my favourite websites, I would like to add bookmarks to my list.

 TO SET UP DATABASE

 Connect to psql